duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_5_hw_assembly_db21m.md

 ### Unboxing
 Unbox all of your components and lay them out on a flat surface.
 Ensure that you have well lit, uncluttered space to work on.

-Note: Your Duckiebot chassis are under the white protection foam.
-To get your duckiebot chassis, pull out the white protection foam in the box after remove everything.
+Note: Your Duckiebot chassis is under the white protection foam.
+To find it, pull out the inner white protection foam.

 Although not necessary, a small (M2.5) wrench will ease some of the next passages.